goauthentik/authentik/website/integrations/services/vikunja/index.md

 ```

 :::note
-You need to restart all Vikunja components (API and frontend) after applying the OpenID configuration to Vikunja.
+You need to restart the Vikunja API after applying the OpenID configuration to Vikunja.
 :::

 :::note